Keyboard shortcuts

 Most people can’t.
 The words are borrowed, not earned.

 This article earns them.
-We build a minimal LLM code agent from scratch in TypeScript, step by step, milestone by milestone.
+We build a minimal LLM code agent from scratch in TypeScript, step by step.
 By the end, you won’t just know the vocabulary.
 You’ll know the skeleton underneath it.

 The code is built in 30 minutes.
 The understanding takes the whole article.
 That’s the point.